Finding Your Edge: A Framework for Designing Winnable Games

 Contact

-Interested in our research or potential collaboration?
-We welcome enquiries from academics, researchers, and fellow practitioners.
-Please note that we do not provide investment services or advice.
+We welcome enquiries from researchers, engineers, academics, fellow practitioners, and potential collaborators on research and methodology projects.
+We do not provide investment services or advice.

 Location